Transcendental Hodge algebra: Variations of Hodge structures of K3 type and the special Mumford-Tate group

 {\bf Proof:} Let $W\subset T^{\otimes} V$ be the set of all rational tensors $\phi \in T^{\otimes} V$ which are of type $(p,p)$ in $s$.
 By \ref{_Mumford_Tate_via_invariants_Theorem_}, $W$ is the space of $G$-invariants: $W= (T^{\otimes} V)^G$.
-Replacing $S$ by a bigger complex analytic subvariety of $\Perspace$, we may assume that $S$ is an open subset of the intersection $S_1$ of all Hodge loci for all $w\in W$; indeed, this intersection is complex analytic, contains $S$, and has the same generic Mumford-Tate group.
+Replacing $S$ by a bigger complex analytic subvariety of $\Perspace$, we may assume that $S$ is an open subset of the intersection $S_1$ of all Hodge loci for all $w\in W$; indeed, this intersection is complex analytic, contains $S$, and has the same generic special Mumford-Tate group.

-The space $S_1$ is preserved by $G$ acting on ${\Bbb P}V_\C$, hence contains an orbit of $G$.
+The space $S_1$ is preserved by $G$ acting on ${\Bbb P}V_\C$; using \ref{_Mumford_Tate_via_invariants_Theorem_} again, we identify $S_1$ with an orbit of $G$.
 For $G=SO_E(V)$, this orbit has complex dimension $\dim_E V_\Q-2$, because it contains an open subset of a projectivization of an appropriate quadric, and a quadric in ${\Bbb P} A$ has dimension $\dim A-2$.

-For $G=U_E(V)$, we have $E_E(V_\C)= GL(W)$ (Subsection \ref{_MT_Zarhin_Subsection_}) acting on $V=W\oplus W^*$.
+For $G=U_E(V)$, we have $U_E(V_\C)= GL(W)$ (Subsection \ref{_MT_Zarhin_Subsection_}) acting on $V=W\oplus W^*$.
 Clearly, $S$ contains a point on a quadric

 The whole quadric is an orbit of $GL(W)=U_E(V_\C)$, hence it contains $S$, and its dimension is again $\dim_E V_\Q-2$. \endproof